rjspencer/docs/theming.md

 `storeItemId` (*required*)

     the ID of the store item you want to add to the user's cart

 `text`

     the text to be put inside the <a> tag

     accepted values are any string (HTML included)

     defaults to "Add To Cart"

 `preorderText`

     the text to be put inside the <a> tag when a pre-order is set up for the playlist

     accepted values are any string (HTML included)

     defaults to "Pre-order"

 `preorderSoldOutText`

     the text to be put inside the <a> tag when a preorder is set up for the playlist and it has sold out

     accepted values are any string (HTML included)

     defaults to "Pre-order Sold Out"

 `closeTag`

     whether or not to close the <a> tag

     accepted values are true or false

     defaults to true

 `class`

     the class to assign to the <a> tag

     accepted values are any string

     defaults to none

 `currency`

     a three character ISO code of the currency to use for this item, will fallback to "usd" if there are any items in the cart that don't support this same currency

     accepted values are "gbp", "usd", and "eur"

     defaults to "usd"

 **StoreItemFreeDownloadLink**
 Creates a link that, when clicked, will download the store item is possible

 `storeItemId` (*required*)

     the ID of the store item you want to add to the user's cart

 `text`

     the text to be put inside the <a> tag

     accepted values are any string (HTML included)

     defaults to "Add To Cart"

 `closeTag`

     whether or not to close the <a> tag

     accepted values are true or false

     defaults to true

 `class`

     the class to assign to the <a> tag

     accepted values are any string

     defaults to none

 ### If Statements
 `if:StoreItemCanBeDownloadedForFree`

     check to see if the store item can be downloaded for free

 `if:StoreItemCanBeSold`

     check to see if the store item is being sold

     `currency`

         the currency to check if it can be sold in

         accepted values are usd, gbp, and eur

         defaults to usd

 `if:StoreItemCanNamePrice`

     check to see if the store item supports naming a price

 `if:StoreItemIsOnSale`

     check to see if the store item is on sale or not

 `if:StoreItemIsPhysical`

     check to see if the store item is a physical good (instead of a digital good)

 `if:StoreItemIsSoldOut`

     check to see if the store item is sold out or not

+`if:CartHasProducts` *(global, can be used anywhere)*

+    checks to see if there are items in the cart

 ## Comments
 When on one of the following pages, using the appropriate content's module view will automatically pull in the correct data (i.e. `{module:BlogView}` will be the correct data automatically on `{page:BlogCommentView}`)